tozny/e3db-python/README.md

 ## Writing a record

-To write new records to the database, call the `e3db.Client.write` method with a string describing the type of data to be written, along with an dictionary containing the fields of the record. `e3db.Client.write` returns the newly created record.
+To write new records to the database, call the `e3db.Client.write` method with a string describing the type of data to be written, along with an dictionary containing the terms of the record. `e3db.Client.write` returns the newly created record.

 ```python
 import e3db